 Boles Holmes White has earned a national reputation in the defense of corporate executives or stock brokers accused of defrauding investors.
-Jim Parkman and his partner, William White, bring over 50 years of combined experience in white collar crime defense.
+We have extensive experience in white collar crime defense.

 Contact Us today if you have been charged with investment fraud or suspect you are a target of a federal probe.
 Our attorneys have defended corporate and investment brokerage executives on every type of alleged securities fraud:

 - “Pump and dump” schemes to artificially inflate stocks and sell off holdings